Samuel James Supalla: Career

-After graduating from the University of Illinois, Supalla was offered a job at the University of Arizona.
-He took the job and moved to Tucson, Arizona, in 1989.
-His prime focus at the university is on disability and psychoeducational studies.

-“His original work on how artificial English-based sign systems fail has led to a greater appreciation of American Sign Language (ASL) as a working language in terms of visual perception and processing.”

-Supalla is concerned with literacy issues regarding learning to read and write in English.
-“In the case of deaf children, the need to develop a 'mother tongue' (e.g., ASL) is stressed in order to facilitate the learning of a second language (e.g., English) within the context of bilingualism.”
+In 1989, Supalla moved to Tucson, Arizona, to work at the University of Arizona.
+His focus is on disability and psychoeducational studies, and literacy issues among deaf children, who may need to develop a 'mother tongue' like ASL in order to learn a second language such as English.

 Supalla's The Book Of Names Signs was published 1992.
 It describes the origins of American Sign Language name signing.

 ASL-phabet is a system designed by Supalla.
 It is the American Sign Language dictionary for kids which consists of over 300 sign words that include symbols such as Handshape, Location, and Movement.
 It is a “primary source of English for deaf learners“.

 Supalla contributed to A Free Hand: Enfranchising the Education of Deaf Children.
-His part discusses “the policy analysis on the notion of reverse mainstreaming and the redefinition of bilingual education for deaf children that is forthcoming.”
+His part discusses "the policy analysis on the notion of reverse mainstreaming and the redefinition of bilingual education for deaf children that is forthcoming."